-Alopecia Barbae: This variation only affects the beard and can present as a single bald patch or more extensive hair loss across the entire beard area.
+Alopecia Barbae: This type of alopecia only affects the beard and can present as a single bald patch or more extensive hair loss across the entire beard area.

-Androgenetic Alopecia: Known commonly as male pattern baldness or female pattern baldness, this is thinning of the hair to an almost transparent state that affects men and women.
+Androgenetic Alopecia: This type of alopecia is commonly known as male pattern baldness or female pattern baldness, this is thinning of the hair to an almost transparent state that affects men and women.
 It is the most common type of progressive hair loss and is believed to have strong genetic and hereditary links.

 Stats and Facts About Alopecia Types

 Alopecia progresses to alopecia totalis in an estimated 5-10% of patients.

 When the condition progresses to alopecia totalis or alopecia universalis, the chance for full regrowth decreases substantially.